 And that is before you consider the quality of our data.
 If 90% of all gathered data originates from the internet age, a good portion of our summed human knowledge comprises cat videos, self indulgent wikis and hot takes on Twitter — so is shite data, even on its own terms.

-In any case, it follows that, should we transcend our meagre hermeneutic bubbles, and free the incarcerate race of man, so to speak, the signal of our data to the noise of all possible data out there is infinitesimal.
+In any case, it follows that, should we transcend our meagre hermeneutic bubbles, and free the incarcerate race of man, so to speak, the ratio of our data — good, bad, indifferent — to all possible data in the universe, past and future out there is infinitesimal.